jaiwanth97/darkmode/README.md

 -  Some websites with custom styling may not display correctly in dark mode

 ## Installation

-### From Chrome Web Store (Recommended)
-1. Visit the [Chrome Web Store](https://chrome.google.com/webstore/) and search for "DarkMode"
-2. Click "Add to Chrome"
-3. Confirm the installation when prompted

 ### Manual Installation (Developer Mode)
 1. Download or clone this repository